A global Torelli theorem for singular symplectic varieties: Symplectic varieties, symplectic resolutions, and periods

-Recall that an \emph{irreducible symplectic manifold} is a simply connected compact K\"ahler manifold $\tX$ such that $H^0(\tX,\Omega_\tX^2)=\C \sigma$ for a holomorphic symplectic $2$-form $\sigma$.
-There is a nondegenerate quadratic form $q_\tX:H^2(\tX,\Z)\to \Z$, the \emph{Beauville--Bogomolov--Fujiki form}, whose associated bilinear form gives an injection $\tilde q:H^2(\tX,\Z)\into H_2(\tX,\Z)$ which becomes an isomorphism over $\Q$.
-Throughout this article, by \emph{symplectic variety} we mean a normal compact K\"ahler\footnote{K\"ahler spaces were first introduced by Grauert \cite[\S 3.3]{Gra}; their study has been continued by Moishezon \cite{Moi}.} space $X$ such that its smooth part admits a holomorphic symplectic $2$-form that extends holomorphically to one (and hence to any) resolution of singularities \emph{and} such that $X$ admits a resolution by a symplectic manifold.
-Note that the existence of a symplectic resolution is not required in \cite{Be}.
-We say that $X$ is an irreducible symplectic variety if the resolution is irreducible symplectic.
-An \emph{irreducible symplectic resolution} is a resolution of a symplectic variety in our sense by an irreducible symplectic manifold.
+Recall from \cite[Proposition 4]{B} that an \emph{irreducible symplectic manifold} is a simply connected compact K\"ahler manifold $\tX$ such that $H^0(\tX,\Omega_\tX^2)=\C \sigma$ for a holomorphic symplectic $2$-form $\sigma$.
+By \cite[Th\'eor\`eme 5]{B}, there is a nondegenerate quadratic form $q_\tX:H^2(\tX,\Z)\to \Z$ of signature $(3,b_2(Y)-3)$, the \emph{Beauville--Bogomolov--Fujiki form}.
+Thus, the associated bilinear form gives an injection $\tilde q_Y:H^2(\tX,\Z)\into H_2(\tX,\Z)$ which becomes an isomorphism over $\Q$.

+We will need the notion of a K\"ahler complex space, due to Grauert, see \cite[\S 3, 3., p.
+346]{Gra}.
+Let $X$ be a reduced complex space.
+A \emph{K\"ahler form} on $X$ is given by an open covering $X=\bigcup_{i\in I} U_i$ and smooth strictly plurisubharmonic functions $\vphi_i:U_i\to \R$ such that on $U_{ij}:=U_i\cap U_j$ the function $\vphi_i\vert_{U_{ij}} - \vphi_j\vert_{U_{ij}}$ is pluriharmonic, i.e., locally the real part of a holomorphic function.
+Here, a \emph{smooth function} on $X$ is by definition just a function $f:X\to \R$ such that under a local holomorphic embedding of $X$ into an open set $U\subset \C^n$, there is a smooth (i.e., $C^\infty$) function on $U$ (in the usual sense) that restricts to $f$ on $X$.
+A \emph{K\"ahler space} is then a reduced complex space admitting a K\"ahler form.
+Note that the form is not part of the structure.

+We do not need many further details on K\"ahler spaces.
+Indeed, we will only use that compact K\"ahler spaces can be resolved by compact K\"ahler manifolds (see e.g. \cite[II, 1.3.1 Proposition]{Var89}) and therefore come equipped with mixed Hodge structures on their cohomology groups.

+\begin{definition} We will use the term \emph{symplectic variety} in the same sense as Beauville\footnote{To be precise, Beauville studied algebraic varieties whereas we work in the complex analytic category.
+Apart from that the definition is however literally the same.} to mean a normal complex K\"ahler variety $X$ together with a holomorphic symplectic $2$-form $\sigma$ on its regular part that extends holomorphically to one (and hence to any) resolution of singularities, see \cite[Definition 1.1]{Be}.
+An \emph{(irreducible) symplectic resolution} is a resolution $\pi:Y\to X$ of a compact K\"ahler symplectic variety $X$ by an (irreducible) symplectic manifold $Y$. \end{definition}